MicrosoftDocs/windows-itpro-docs/windows/privacy/configure-windows-diagnostic-data-in-your-organization.md

 ### Diagnostic data off

 This setting was previously labeled as **Security**.
 When you configure this setting, no Windows diagnostic data is sent from your device.
-This is only available on Windows Server, Windows 10 Enterprise, and Windows 10 Education.
+This is only available on Windows Server, Windows 10 Enterprise, and Windows 10 Education, and Windows 11.
 If you choose this setting, devices in your organization will still be secure.

 >[!NOTE]
 > If your organization relies on Windows Update, the minimum recommended setting is **Required diagnostic data**.
 Because no Windows Update information is collected when diagnostic data is off, important information about update failures is not sent.
 Microsoft uses this information to fix the causes of those failures and improve the quality of our updates.